 Each spellbinding performance is different, but you can expect brightly coloured outfits, graceful dancing, enchanting music and plenty of energy.
 The Children of the Bassac performance, now in its fourth season, includes a buffalo blessing from the Phnong tribe of Ratanakiri; a lively fishing dance in which fish are not the only catch; the much-loved monkey dance from the Khmer version of the Ramayana story; and a captivating apsara dance.
 It takes years of practice just to get the fingers to bend back that far, and each perfectly placed movement requires an enviable amount of strength and grace.

-How to get there: Children of the Bassac - A Snapshot of Cambodia through Dance: Mon andThurs
+Children of the Bassac - A Snapshot of Cambodia through Dance: Mon andThurs

 Yike Opera: Mak Therng - The Quest for Love and Justice: Tues and Fri